crossplane/crossplane/design/design-doc-external-secret-stores.md

 - As a platform consumer, I would like to configure how/where to store connection details for my composite resource claims.

-For dynamically provisioned resources, it should still be possible to pass partial inputs for connection details secret:
+To achieve this, it should still be possible to pass partial inputs for connection details secret for dynamically provisioned resources:

 - In Composition spec, configuring where/how to store connection details for composite resources (i.e. `writeConnectionSecretsToNamespace`)
 - Assigning a [generated name] to connection secrets of composite resources.

 ## Out of Scope

+The following is out of scope for this design:

+- Reading **provider credentials** from external secret stores.

-This design focuses on writing/publishing connection details to external stores and not about reading/consuming them in the form of **provider credentials** or **to consume via the workloads**.
+  This design focuses on writing/publishing connection details to external stores and not about reading them as **provider credentials**.
 There are already ways to consume secrets in external stores from Kubernetes and is out of the scope for this document.
-See [Vault credential injection guide] to see how one can configure Vault and Crossplane to consume provider credentials from Vault.
-To consume secrets living inside Vault from workloads running in Kubernetes, one can consider [injecting via Vault agent] or use solutions like [External Secrets].
+Check the [Vault credential injection guide] to see how one can configure Vault and Crossplane to consume provider credentials from Vault.

-One exception for reading secrets back is, Crossplane itself needs to read connection details of managed resources to build secrets for composite resources and this will be covered in the design.
+- Reading managed resource **input secrets** from external secret stores.

+  There are some resources which requires sensitive information like initial password as input.
+Typically, this type of input is received from a Kubernetes secret.
+This design focuses on storing credentials produced by Crossplane hence input secrets are out of scope.

 ## Design

-A secret is a resource storing a set of sensitive information typically as key value pairs.
-To access a secret instance we would need the following
+A secret is a resource keeping sensitive information typically as a set of key value pairs.
+To access a secret instance in a secret store we would need the following information:
-information:

-- An identifier which uniquely identifies the secret instance within the Store (a.k.a. `external-name`).
+- An identifier which uniquely identifies the secret instance within the store (a.k.a. `external-name`).
 This identifier could be split into two different parts:
-  - **A name**: A unique name within logical group.
+  - **A name**: A unique name within a scope/group.
   - **A scope/group identifier**: Specific to Secret Store.
-For example, `namespace` in _Kubernetes_, a parent `path` in _Vault_ and `account`+`region` for _AWS Secret Manager_.
+For example, `namespace` in _Kubernetes_, a parent `path` in _Vault_ and a `region` for _AWS Secret Manager_.
-- **Additional configuration** to reach to the Store like its endpoint and credentials to authenticate/authorize.
+- **Additional configuration** to reach to the store like its endpoint and credentials to authenticate/authorize.
 For example, a `kubeconfig` for _Kubernetes_, a `server` endpoint + auth config for _Vault_ and access/secret keys for _AWS Secret Manager_.

 ### API

-#### PublishConnectionDetailsTo
+#### Secret Configuration: PublishConnectionDetailsTo

-We will deprecate existing `writeConnectionSecretToRef` field in favor of `publishConnectionDetailsTo` field which would support publishing connection details to the local Kubernetes cluster **and/or** to an external Secret Store.
+We will deprecate the existing `writeConnectionSecretToRef` field in favor of `publishConnectionDetailsTo` field which would support publishing connection details to the local Kubernetes cluster **and/or** to an external secret store.
-The API would only allow publishing to a single external store but would still allow publishing to an external store while still writing into a local Kubernetes secret.
-This could be helpful when the motivation behind storing in external store is _reliability_ rather than _security_.
+The API would **only allow publishing to a single external store** but would **still allow publishing to an external store while still writing into a local Kubernetes secret**.
+This could be helpful when the motivation behind storing in external store is **reliability** rather than **security**.
 As an example use case, a platform consumer, might want to consume database creds directly in the team namespace but still want it to be saved in a more reliable store for disaster recovery or backup purposes.

-We will only take the **name** of secret in our secret specification API (i.e. `publishConnectionDetailsTo`) and the rest will go to a separate config (`StoreConfig`).
+We will only take the **name** of secret in our secret configuration API (i.e. `publishConnectionDetailsTo`) and the rest will go to a separate store specific config (`StoreConfig`).
 This classification enables building a flexible API that satisfies the separation of concerns between platform operators and consumers which Crossplane already enables today for Kubernetes Secrets.
-We will end up having a unified spec for all Secret Store types which contains the name field (`name`) and a reference to any additional configuration (`configRef`).
+We will end up having a unified configuration spec for all external secret store types which contains the name field (`name`) and a reference to any additional store specific configuration (`configRef`).

-This would be enough to uniquely identify and access any secret instance, however there are still some additional attributes or metadata specific to Secret Store type that might be desired to be set per secret instance.
-For example, `labels`, `annotations` and `type` of the secret in _Kubernetes_ and;
-`Tags` and `EncryptionKey` in _AWS_.
-For local Kubernetes, this could be supported by a strong typed spec, however, for external stores, to stick with a unified interface, we will receive this configuration as arbitrary key value pairs with `attributes`.
+This would be enough to uniquely identify and access any secret instance, however there could still be some additional attributes or metadata specific to store type that might be desired to be set per secret instance.
+For example, `labels`, `annotations` and `type` of the secret in _Kubernetes_; `Tags` and `EncryptionKey` in _AWS_.
+For local Kubernetes, this could be supported by a strong typed spec, however, for external stores, to stick with a unified interface, we will receive this configuration as arbitrary key value pairs with an optional `attributes` field.

 **Examples:**

-Publish Connection details to a Kubernetes secret (already existing case):
+Publish Connection details to a _Kubernetes_ secret (already existing case):

 ```
 spec: